Project-Sloth/ps-housing/README.md

 4. Run the `properties.sql` file, but be cautious.
 If a table named `properties` already exists in your database, this operation will drop it, resulting in the loss of all its data.
 5. Delete default [qb-apartments](https://github.com/qbcore-framework/qb-apartments)
 6. Delete default [qb-houses](https://github.com/qbcore-framework/qb-houses)
+7. Delete `qb-apartments/config.lua` references in both `qb-spawn` and `qb-multicharacter` fxmanifest.lua.
-7. Install the dependencies below.
+8. Install the dependencies below.

 # Dependancy
 8. [bl-realtor](https://github.com/Byte-Labs-Project/bl-realtor)